brain-facens/FieldVision-AI/README.md

 ```
 ---
 **Atenção!**
-A execução do container iniciará a interface e gerará a url (localhost:8004) que dará acesso a interface.
+A execução do container iniciará a interface e gerará a url (localhost:8004), ela dará acesso a interface.

 ---